Superflows-AI/openapi-llm/README.md

   - In the top right enable the `Developer mode` toggle
   - In the top left click `Load unpacked` and select the extracted `dist` directory
   - Open a new tab and then select `OpenAPI` in the developer tools (open with `cmd+i` or `ctrl+i`)
-  - Firefox is more challenging.
-Please use the add-on store.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>